-As there is so much to see and do in Tokyo, new expats should prepare for a sensory overload.
+As there's so much to see and do in Tokyo, new expats should prepare for a sensory overload.
 The visual landscape is animated by flashing billboards, the hum and buzz of a densely packed population, and gleaming buildings that compete for attention.
-The good news is that no matter how much leisure time one has, expats will never get bored.
+The good news is that no matter how much leisure time they have, expats will never get bored.

 Using public transport is an easy way to see the sights.
 The transport system is excellent, cheap and relatively easy to master, even for the newly arrived expat.
 That being said, if expats don’t mind the walk, feeling out Tokyo on foot is highly recommended.

 Recommended sightseeing in Tokyo

 There is nowhere better for expats to get a sense of perspective than from atop the soaring Tokyo Tower, rising 1,091 feet (333m) into the sky.
 This architectural masterpiece was modelled on the Eiffel Tower in Paris, although Tokyo’s version also has a four-storey-high Foot Town at the base.

 The heart and soul of traditional Tokyo, this magnificent royal palace is home to the current emperor, and has wonderful gardens that are open to the public.